akosik/Memory-Heirarchy/README.md

 between the L2 and L1 caches.

 ###CPUID
-Using inline asm to call cpuid and then decoding these return values gave the following values for the cache sizes:
+An inline asm cpuid call (see cachesizes.c) begot the following cache sizes:

 **L1: 32KB**

 **L2: 256KB**

 **L3: 10485KB**

+(see caches.txt for more info)

 L1 and L2 were spot on from my estimates and L3 was in the range I predicted.
 My graph seems to be a little off in terms of the size of the L3 cache, or at least does not give a definite value for the the size.
 The start of the increase in latency around the size